How to Move on From Your Dysfunctional Family and Find Peace

 The first step I took was studying my family's history—especially my mother's childhood, which was filled with rejections.
 Her mother, an alcoholic, and her father, a narcissist, couldn't keep their rocky marriage together and, not surprisingly, divorced when she was 6.
 With neither parent equipped to care for her, my mother went to live in a Catholic boarding school run by the Sisters of the Presentation.
 A few years later, her mom died from cirrhosis of the liver, drinking herself to death at the age of 36.

 Tucked away at Catholic boarding school, my mom became indoctrinated into the religious life and became convinced it was far superior to anything else.
 She attended Mass each morning where she found peace in the rituals, the commitment, the sacrifice, and the love of God.
-Nothing in her life would bring as much meaning as being part of this faith community.
-This was her home, where she belonged, and where she dreamed of staying.
+Nothing in her life would bring as much meaning as being part of that faith community.
+That was her home, where she belonged, and where she dreamed of staying.